-Supporting walkable, high intensity, mixed-use development around mass transit is an important part of Denver's ongoing social, environmental and economic vitality.
-Channeling higher intensity (i.e. taller, larger) development to areas near transit is a key piece of Denver's growth strategy, and is essential if the city is to remain resilient, inclusive, and sustainable.
+Supporting walkable, high intensity, mixed-use development around transit is an important part of Denver's ongoing social, environmental and economic vitality.
+Channeling higher intensity (e.g. taller, larger) development to areas near transit is a key piece of Denver's growth strategy, and is essential for the city to remain resilient, inclusive, and sustainable.
 While this plan calls for a significant increase in building intensity to activate the area and help finance affordable housing and other recommended improvements, it is equally important that new development helps to create an attractive, comfortable neighborhood where people want to live, work, and play.
 The plan seeks to balance the recommended increase in intensity with a variety of building heights and massing.